EmployeeIssues.comU.S. Employee Rights in Plain English

 Sick Leave

-At this writing, zero states and only one municipality require employers to provide employee sick leave benefits, even without pay.*
+At this writing, only six municipalities and two states require (or will soon require) resident employers to provide employee sick leave benefits, whether with or without sick pay.*

-Providing employee sick leave benefits is generally voluntary for employers, as it is with many benefits that employers have traditionally provided.
+Elsewhere, providing employee sick leave benefits is voluntary for employers, as it is with many benefits that employers have traditionally provided.

 Some employers provide sick leave anyway, to attract and retain employees.
 Some of those also voluntarily include accrued sick pay in employees' final paychecks, as incentive to reduce sick leave abuse.